 There is no way to practically implement methods like implicit learning.
 Since it is an unconscious approach, it only works when the mind is not exactly focused on the task at hand.
 However, you can try out methods such as observational learning or meaningful learning.

 Whatever you’re trying to learn, observe it being done practically.
-Watch game shows, for example, to learn how to play badminton.
-Or, understand the meaning that makes the knowledge useful instead of just cramming it word to word.
+Watch sports competitions, for example, to learn how to play badminton or basketball.
+Or, understand the meaning that makes the knowledge useful instead of just cramming it word for word.

 The cognitive learning approach is undoubtedly an excellent method.
 It is a life-long technique that will never stop working!